Control of reactive collisions by quantum interference: Discussion

 \section{Discussion}

-In this paper, we have demonstrated the substantial suppression and enhancement of reactive collisions relative to the universal limit, which is possible only if $y {\ll} 1$.
-This realizes control of chemical reactions via external magnetic fields.
-The observed asymmetric lineshape can lead to a suppression of inelastic losses below the background loss \cite{JH_lossreduction}, if the background phase shift $\phi$ is not at the minimum of the Fabry-Perot contrast function $C$.
-This suppression is not realized in Fig.~3 due to the neighbouring weaker Feshbach resonance.
+In this study, we have demonstrated the substantial suppression and enhancement of reactive collisions relative to the universal limit, which is possible only if $y {\ll} 1$, and we have achieved control of chemical reactions via external magnetic fields.
+An asymmetric line shape can lead to a suppression of inelastic losses below the background loss \cite{JH_lossreduction}.
+This suppression was not realized for the results shown in Fig.~3, owing to the neighboring weaker Feshbach resonance.

 Our analysis highlights the conditions necessary to observe such a high dynamic range tunability of reactive collisions.
-The possible contrast is given by $1/y^2$, but is only realized if the Feshbach resonance is sufficiently strong and couples to a sufficiently long-lived state: $q \Delta/\Gamma_{\text{b}} {>} 1/y$.
-This condition for the Feshbach resonance is the harder to fulfill the smaller $y$ is.
-As we will report separately, we have observed about $30$ Feshbach resonances in the Na${+}$NaLi system several of which feature high contrast in loss and can probably be described by the same Fabry-Perot model.
+The possible contrast is given by $1/y^2$ but is only realized if the Feshbach resonance is sufficiently strong and coupled to a sufficiently long-lived state: $q \Delta/\Gamma_{\text{b}} {>} 1/y$.
+This condition for the Feshbach resonance is more difficult to fulfill for smaller values of $y$, but the Na${+}$NaLi system satisfies this condition for the resonance at $978\; \text{G}$ and for several other resonances that we have observed but not yet fully analyzed.

-The models for reactive collisons presented here may look rather special.
-However, our two-channel model captures the low-temperature limit of the most general resonance possible for which the complex scattering length is represented by a circle in the complex plane \cite{JH,JH_detail} (see supplemental text).
+The models for reactive collisions presented here may look rather specialized.
+However, our two-channel model captures the low-temperature limit of the most general resonance possible for which the complex scattering length is represented by a circle in the complex plane \cite{JH,JH_detail} (see SM).